JHU-PL-Lab/www-fpse/fp-universe.md

 ============================================

 * "This is the Dawn of the Age of FP", there are now many choices of languages
-* There are both many viable Functional-focused languages as well as FP extensions to existing languages.
+* There are both viable functional-focused languages as well as FP extensions to existing languages.

 ## Functional-focused languages